-Clover is introducing new permissions to access each data element in the Customers endpoint.
+Permissions to access each data element in the Customers endpoint are as follows:

 Based on payment type and a customer's choice to share their data, Clover devices may create a customer record.
 This record may reveal email addresses, phone numbers, home/business addresses, purchase history, and other data points that directly or indirectly identify an individual.